-He immigrated to the United States when he was eight years old.
+He emigrated to the United States when he was eight years old.
 His family settled in Gary, Indiana, the steel mill city with Croatian, Serbian, Polish, and other Slavic cultures and has had many years of experience with thier music.
 He later moved to Arizona.

 In 1935, when his father gave him an old phonograph and a stack of Bulgarian, Croatian, Macedonian, and Serbian records, his interest in international music was fostered.
 In 1946, the family moved again to California where John saw foreign dancers in their native costumes.
 By 1947, John was folk dancing every week in Oakland, California.
 With singleminded dedication, John devoted himself to the study of the origin, history, dance, music, and language of his people.
 Then, in 1948, the International Institute of Oakland asked him to form a Yugoslav dance group to perform at the Festival of Nations.
 He did even more, he formed two groups Croatian and Serbian and he was also dancing six nights a week!

 Seeing a great need, he opened his first record shop in 1949 in the San Francisco Bay Area, specializing in Balkan and international music and folk dance records (he later opened another record shop in Los Angeles).
 That same year, he attended the College of the Pacific Folk Dance Camp in Stockton, California, which was later renamed the Stockton Folk Dance Camp.